SoftwareAG/c8y-docs/content/edge-k8s/k8-edge-connecting-edge-to-cloud-bundle/downloading-diagnostics-remotely.md

 3. Click **Devices** > **All devices** in the navigator.

-4. Select your Edge for which you want to download the diagnostics report.
+4. Select your instance of {{< product-c8y-iot >}} Edge for which you want to download the diagnostics report.

 5. Click **Diagnostics** > **Request diagnostic file**.